Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

-which has the same form as the state evolution in the $P=1$ case, Eq.~\eqref{eq:se-P1}.
-So we find, remarkably, that recovering $P$ distinct patterns is exactly equivalent to recovering a single pattern $P$ times.
-While this is true in thermodynamic limit $N\to\infty$ when we keep the number of patterns of order $P\sim\mathcal{O}(1)$, this approximation will eventually break down in practical applications with finite network sizes.
-We will investigate this further below.
+where $m^t$ is the overlap parameter introduced above~\eqref{eq:dfn-a}.
+This update has the same form as the state evolution in the $P=1$ case, \cref{eq:se-P1}.
+So we find, remarkably, that recovering $P$ distinct patterns is exactly equivalent to recovering a single pattern $P$ times in the thermodynamic limit where $N\to\infty$ while the number of patterns is of order $P\sim\mathcal{O}(1)$.
+This approximation will eventually break down in practical applications with finite network sizes, and we investigate the breaking point of this behaviour below.